phillipclapham/quasar/README.md

 As mentioned in 'The Basics' section one of the best uses for AI chatbots is in specialized roles, rather than acting as general use agents.
 While the bulk of this guide has focused on optimizing a general use AI to make it more powerful, we can also apply these principals to create AI conversations that are focused on much more specific tasks.
 To use these files (located in enhanced instructions) make sure your personal profile is updated (for all but ChatGPT) and then simple copy and paste the file contents into the new conversation window.

+NOTE: You do not need the base instructions to run these, these instruction sets each include the appropriate base instructions for their LLM.

 **Current Enhanced Instruction Sets**

 Note: There are currently no enhanced instruction sets for Pi but these will be added soon.